Public Consultation Underway for JBM Solar’s Chapel Hill Solar Farm Initiative

 See also: TagEnergy and Harmony Energy's Joint Venture Completes 50MW Energy Storage System in Luton, England

 The project also proposes extensive hedgerow and tree planting, designed not only to support wildlife but also to shield the view for surrounding communities.
-Additionally, a community benefit fund of up to £660,000 has been outlined to local sustainable initiatives, such as installations on community buildings.
+Additionally, a community benefit fund of up to £660,000 has been outlined to finance local sustainable initiatives, such as installations on community buildings.

 JBM Solar is currently engaging the community to determine the best use of publicly accessible space within the project.
 The design of the solar farm also allows for 95% of the land to be used for agricultural practices, like sheep grazing, once the site becomes operational.
 This approach aims to improve soil quality over the project's lifespan and offer future farming opportunities.

 Bente Klein, Development Project Manager at JBM Solar, stated, “These proposals are an excellent opportunity to help tackle the climate crisis and deliver on local and national energy targets.
-The UK needs to rapidly increase its renewable energy generation to deliver on its aim to decarbonise the energy sector by 2035, and projects like Chapel Hill Solar Farm will help achieve that aim.”
+The UK needs to rapidly increase its generation to deliver on its aim to decarbonise the energy sector by 2035, and projects like Chapel Hill Solar Farm will help achieve that aim.”

 See also: Ampyr Solar Europe Acquires 390MW UK Solar-Storage Portfolio from Tyler Hill